blakenoll/TMU/truth+life.md

 layout: truthandlife
 ---

-The 2018 Truth & Life Conference is focused on the topic of “Walking in Wisdom” from the Proverbs.
-Our speakers this year are Dr. John MacArthur, Dr. Steve Lawson, and Dr. Tom Pennington.
-The goal of each main session is to provide theological depth and personal enrichment to all in attendance.
-Our desire is to challenge and equip believers with the truths of the Proverbs and their application to many facets of daily life in this world.
+The 2018 Truth & Life Conference will address the theme “Walking in Wisdom.”
+Dr. John Macarthur, Dr. Steve Lawson and Dr. Tom Pennington will be helping believers to further “know wisdom and instruction, to understand words of insight, and receive instruction in wise dealing . . .”
+(Proverbs 1:2).
+Each main session will be focused on the book of Proverbs and each seminar session around its practical application.